INSEAD Professor elected President of M&SOM Society, wins Responsible Research Award

 03 September 2019

-INSEAD, the business school for the world, today announces that Atalay Atasu, the Bianca and James Pitt Chair in Sustainability at INSEAD and Professor of Technology and Operations Management, has been elected as the President of the Manufacturing and Service Operations Management (M&SOM) Society.
+INSEAD, the business school for the world, today announces that Atalay Atasu, The Bianca and James Pitt Chair in Environmental Sustainability at INSEAD and Professor of Technology and Operations Management, has been elected as the President of the Manufacturing and Service Operations Management (M&SOM) Society.
 He also won the M&SOM Society Award for Responsible Research in Operations Management.

 The Presidency of the MSOM Society is a prestigious position that will bring visibility to the individual and INSEAD.
 This role is for two years and happens in two stages; President Elect for the first year and Acting President for the second.
 Prior to this role, Atasu was the MSOM Society Special Interest Group (SIG) Chair for Sustainable Operations.
 INSEAD will assist and support Atasu in this new position.